-At Sage Summit in July 2016 Sage announced its partnership with U.S. Bank, a technical example for this paradigm change in payments.
-The AP Optimizer for Sage Live that Sage built in partnership with U.S. Bank marks a first truly digital accounting and payment solution that enables start-up and scale-up businesses to manage their cash flow through dynamic integration with customers.
-AP Optimizer is integrated in Sage Live and determines, for example, the best time to pay bills and the best method for payment to optimize cash flow in near real-time, and then carries out the payment.
+At Sage Summit in July 2016, Sage announced its partnership with U.S. Bank, a technical example of this paradigm change in payments.
+The AP Optimizer for Sage Business Cloud that Sage built in partnership with U.S. Bank marks a first truly digital accounting and payment solution that enables start-up and scale-up businesses to manage their cash flow through dynamic integration with customers.
+AP Optimizer is integrated into Sage Business Cloud Financials and determines, for example, the best time to pay bills and the best method for payment to optimize cash flow in near real-time, and then carry out the payment.

 Trend #5: Platform-based infrastructure